ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 # CLI Usage

-Although this chapter primarily targets users, developers will likely find it helpful as well.
-The purpose of this document is twofold:
+Although this section primarily targets users, developers will likely find it helpful as well.
+The purpose of this section is twofold:
 1. To familiarize you with the built-in features of the OpenTAP CLI, and get started installing plugins.
 2. To introduce you to useful tools in constructing and managing test plans.

-Since a large chunk of the value of OpenTAP as a platform comes from its extensibility through plugins, the application itself only ships with a few essential components:
+Since a large chunk of the value of OpenTAP comes from its extensibility through plugins, the application itself ships with a few essential components:

-1. a package manager to browse and install plugins
+1. a package manager to browse and install packages
 2. the capability to execute test plans.

 This keeps the core engine fast, lean, and enables easy deployment in container solutions such as Docker.
 The CLI help of a clean OpenTAP install looks something like this:

 ```
 > tap

 OpenTAP Command Line Interface (9.5.2)
 Usage: tap <command> [<subcommand>] [<args>]

 Valid commands are:
   run                   Runs a Test Plan.
   package
     create                Creates a package based on an XML description file.
     download              Downloads one or more packages.
     install               Install one or more packages.